What is preterm or premature labor?

 There are cases, however, where moms do not feel the contractions but they are noted on ultrasound or during the normal prenatal checkup.
 If preterm labor is detected early enough, there are some medications that can be prescribed to stop the contractions, though sometimes they are too risky to give.
 These medications can be administered in both pill and IV form.

-Once preterm labor has been stopped, mom will be told to maintain 100% bed rest until the time comes to deliver baby.
+Once preterm labor has been stopped, mom will be told to maintain 100% bed rest until the time comes to deliver the baby.
 If the labor was strong, the doctor may prescribe a corticosteroid to help the babies lungs develop in time for an early delivery.
-Bed rest is especially important for the health of baby.
+Bed rest is especially important for the health of the baby.
 The longer the baby can stay in the womb, the stronger the baby will be upon birth.
 Doctors may admit mom to the hospital if they feel she will not be able to rest at home or if IV medication is required to stop labor.

-Can you improve the Baby's outcome?
+Can you improve the baby's outcome?